CarlRaymond/jquery.cardswipe/README.md

 # What It Does
 This jQuery plugin is intended for use with a magnetic card scanner that simulates a keyboard.
 It allows a web application to interface with the card scanner so that scanning a card will trigger a callback function which can then act on the scanned data.
+Scanning a card will not result in keyboard events getting through to the underlying page, so you can scan a card without regard to which control on the page has focus.

 Magnetic cards encode data in up to three tracks.
 This expects a card that encodes data on track 1, though it also reads tracks 2 and 3.
 Most cards use track 1.
 This won't recognize cards that don't use track 1,